Home

 For most of my trading life, I have not used a stock trading system.
 I had an idea of what I wanted to trade and never put it down on paper.
 Once it is written down, and you are committed to following your plan, your results should start to improve.
 Your plan should be keeping you out of mediocre trades and focusing you on only the best trades.

 Following a trading system is not easy, you will see stocks you want to trade that do not follow your trade plan.
 When you consistently want to trade stocks which are not covered by a trading plan, write another one.
 You can have more than one trading plan.
 As some suggestions, you could have a plan to cover a trend trade, gap trade, bounce, consolidation breakouts, high volume situations or any other ideas which you can come up with.
-My trading plan has a number of specific parts and I will detail one of my plans below and describe what each section is for.

 Title